ahmed-mahran/typedtensor/README.md

 This is an opportunity to challenge python's static typing capabilities to express common patterns in neural networks.

-This can mostly serve pedagogical puposes teaching and learning neural networks.
+This also can mostly serve pedagogical puposes teaching and learning neural networks.

-## Example
+# Example

 Before ...
 ```python